ChasParr/oldchasparr.github.io/_portfolio/3_fish.markdown

 img:
 ---

-For my 3D Animation class for our final we did a group project with a number of models and animations.
-The animation I was responsible for was a swimming fish.
+For my 3D Animation class final we did a group project with a number of models and animations.
+I was responsible for this  swimming fish animation.

 <img class="col three" src="{{ site.baseurl }}/img/fishAnim2.gif" alt="" title="fish image"/>